-Corrupted File: A file damaged in some way, such as by a virus, or by software or hardware failure, so that it cannot be read by a computer.
+Corrupted File: A file damaged in some way, such as by a virus, or by software or hardware failure, so that it is paratially or completely unreadable by a computer.

 COTS (Commercial Off-the-Shelf): Hardware or software products that are commercially manufactured, ready-made and available for use by the general public without the need for customization.